Configuring a Captive Portal

 1. Select:

 • All Users to permanently associate devices for all users.
-Selecting All Users will hide the Groups option.
+This will hide the Groups option.

 • Groups to permanently associate devices for certain groups only.
 For example, you can only allow teachers, non-teaching staff, or certain students.